-Rhodium is actually one of the most expensive precious metals.
+Rhodium is actually one of the most expensive of the precious metals.
 The price of rhodium can fluctuate, but generally an ounce of rhodium can go for roughly $2,500 dollars!

 It’s extremely tough, able to resist corrosion and scratches.
 It’s silvery color and highly reflective nature also make it "pop!"
 It is because of this toughness and highly reflective nature that rhodium makes an excellent plating material.